dry-rb/dry-operation/docsite/source/index.html.md

 The `#step` method is the core of `Dry::Operation`.
 It does two main things:

 - If the result is a `Success`, it unwraps the value and returns it.
-- If the result is a `Failure`, it halts the execution throwing the failure up the call stack.
+- If the result is a `Failure`, it short-circuits the operation and returns the failure.

 This behavior allows you to write your happy path in a linear fashion, without worrying about handling failures at each step.